Battle of Goojerat The final battle of the

 in letters written by his own officers.
 At the Battles of Moodkee,

 considered to be ill-thought out by many of his contemporaries.

 Casualties were high and excited concern in Britain and India.
 His

 final battle, Goojerat, decisively won the war, cost few of his

 soldiers their lives and was considered a model of care and

-The Battle of Goojerat
+Map of The Battle of Goojerat

 Every battle saw vigorous cavalry actions with HM 3rd King’s Own